Starbucks eyes more German store openings in European push

-BERLIN, Germany, Nov 14 (Reuters) - Starbucks plans to open more stores at train stations and on motorways in Germany to make a profit in Europe’s largest economy, the U.S. group’s European boss said.
+BERLIN, Germany (Reuters) - Starbucks plans to open more stores at train stations and on motorways in Germany to make a profit in Europe’s largest economy, the U.S. group’s European boss said.

 The world’s largest coffee chain has struggled to expand as quickly as it wanted in the European Union’s biggest and most prosperous economy.
 When Starbucks originally entered the country in 2002, it said it wanted 200 stores.

-Now, 10 years on, it has 160 stores in 40 towns and management has previously admitted they took the wrong path by opening stores in expensive town centre locations near shops.
+Now, 10 years on, it has 160 stores in 40 towns and management has previously admitted they took the wrong path by opening stores in expensive town center locations near shops.

 “We will definitely open more stores,” Kris Engskov, who has headed the group’s Europe, Middle East and Africa (EMEA) division since May, told Reuters in an interview.